Casein (pronounced “kay’ seen”) is a water based paint in which the binder is the milk protein of the same name.

 Casein has an interesting place in the spectrum of artists’ paints.
 It most closely resembles gouache as an opaque water based medium that dries to a beautiful matte finish.
 Like gouache, it changes value somewhat — generally lightening — as it dries.
 This can take a little getting used to and it can take multiple layers to produce satisfactory darks, but I find that more than offset by casein’s other qualities.

 Casein is more full-bodied than gouache, and can be used a bit more thickly (though not in heavy impastos like oil).
 This makes it a little more like oil in terms of scumbling and creating interesting surface textures, and it can be particularly appealing to oil painters who want the speed and convenience of an alternative water based medium.

-Casein also has a particularly nice characteristic of flowing off the brush, and can be applied to a smoother and more even flat color surface than gouache.
+Casein also has a particularly nice characteristic of flowing off the brush, and can be applied to a smooth and even flat color surface, much like gouache.

 Some have said they’re not fond of the scent of casein paint, but others, including myself, find it quite pleasant.
 Your mileage may vary.

 Unlike gouache and watercolor, which can always be reactivated with water (either an advantage or disadvantage, depending on the artist’s needs), casein eventually dries to a surface more resistant to water.

 Varnish can be applied to paintings that have dried for two weeks or so, either matte or glossy, the latter application bringing out the darks and giving the painting a look closer to oils.
-Care must be taken, though, not to disturb the surface when applying the varnish; and spray varnish is usually recommended.
+Care must be taken, though, not to disturb the surface when applying the varnish; and spray varnish is often recommended.
 You’ll find more detailed information on some of the sites I’ll list below.